OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/media-services/media-services-protect-with-drm.md

         static public void CreateAssetDeliveryPolicy(IAsset asset, IContentKey key) {
-            // Get hello PlayReady license service URL.
+            // Get the PlayReady license service URL.
             Uri acquisitionUrl = key.GetKeyDeliveryUrl(ContentKeyDeliveryType.PlayReadyLicense);

-            // GetKeyDeliveryUrl for Widevine attaches hello KID toohello URL.
+            // GetKeyDeliveryUrl for Widevine attaches the KID to the URL.
             // For example: https://amsaccount1.keydelivery.mediaservices.windows.net/Widevine/?KID=268a6dcb-18c8-4648-8c95-f46429e4927c.
-            // hello WidevineBaseLicenseAcquisitionUrl (used below) also tells Dynamaic Encryption
+            // The WidevineBaseLicenseAcquisitionUrl (used below) also tells Dynamaic Encryption
-            // tooappend /?
-KID =< keyId > toohello end of hello url when creating hello manifest.
+            // to append /?
+KID =< keyId > to the end of the url when creating the manifest.
             // As a result Widevine license acquisition URL will have KID appended twice,
-            // so we need tooremove hello KID that in hello URL when we call GetKeyDeliveryUrl.
+            // so we need to remove the KID that in the URL when we call GetKeyDeliveryUrl.

             Uri widevineUrl = key.GetKeyDeliveryUrl(ContentKeyDeliveryType.Widevine);
             UriBuilder uriBuilder = new UriBuilder(widevineUrl);